-Don’t panic, though.
-I didn’t change the recipe itself, since it’s absolute perfection as it is (she says humbly).
-I’ve been making this delicious low carb vanilla ice cream recipe the exact same way for over 10 years now.
-And I make a batch every few weeks so that I have it on hand when I want it.
-It’s absolutely sublime with some Keto Caramel Sauce drizzled over it.
+I make a batch every few weeks so that I have it on hand when I want it.
+It’s absolutely sublime with some Keto Caramel Sauce or Keto Chocolate Sauce drizzled over it.

 “Best ice cream EVER.
 Have made it numerous times and it turns out perfect and delicious.
 Thanks, Carolyn!” – Anna

-- Vodka: This is optional, but it does help reduce iciness from occurring.
-Don’t worry, it only amounts to about 1/2 teaspoon per serving
+- Vodka: This is optional, but it does help reduce iciness.
+And it only amounts to about 1/2 teaspoon per serving.

 - Pantry staples: Vanilla extract and salt.

-1. Prepare the condensed milk: Make the sugar-free condensed milk according to the directions and let cool to room temperature.
+- Prepare the condensed milk: Make this in advance of getting started and let cool to room temperature.

-5. Freeze: Transfer to an airtight container and freeze until firm, at least 4 hours.
+- Freeze: Transfer to an airtight container and place in the freezer.

-The ratio of sweeteners is very important.
-Too much erythritol and it is less scoopable.
-Too much allulose and it becomes so soft, it takes days to firm up properly.
-It also melts very quickly when out of the freezer.
+The ratio of sweeteners in the condensed milk is important to the consistency.
+Too much erythritol and it freezes harder.
+Too much allulose and it becomes so soft that it can take a long time to firm up properly.
+It also melts faster when out of the freezer.

 If you can’t access allulose, try using xylitol.
 Just remember that it is toxic to dogs so keep it away from your pets.